Dr Lynn Sbaih (our Chair)

 He has a sound background in all aspects of social welfare law and regularly provides training for the voluntary and statutory sector.

-I am currently a lecturer in Social Work on the MA Social Work programme at the University of Manchester, with a shared leadership role in Practice Learning.
+Erin is a lecturer in Social Work on the MA Social Work programme at the University of Manchester, with a shared leadership role in Practice Learning.
 The Practice Learning leads have responsibility for developing and delivering the practice based elements of the MA Social Work programme.
-I qualified as a Social Worker in 2007 and worked for Stockport Metropolitan Borough Council for just over 8 years working on the Community Learning Disability Team, Younger Person’s Disability Team and Locality Team during this time.
+Erin qualified as a Social Worker in 2007 and worked for Stockport Metropolitan Borough Council for just over 8 years working on the Community Learning Disability Team, Younger Person’s Disability Team and Locality Team during this time.

 Philip has been a volunteer citizen advocate with Stockport Advocacy since 2012, and became a trustee in 2018.